anodynos/uRequire/source/code/config/ResourceConverters.coffee.md

 #### `srcMain`

-If a ResourceConverter has an `srcMain`, it is copied to each FileResource matched.
-The role of `srcMain` is to group all matching `ResourceConverter.filez` together, noting that its the `srcMain` that really needs processing (eg `main.less`).
-Resources with an `srcMain` can have the same `dstFilename`.
-It is still in its infancy but look at the [External Processes](#External-Processes) for a working example.
+If a ResourceConverter has an `srcMain`, then its *only* the `srcMain` that really needs processing (eg `main.less`).
+The `srcMain` is copied to each `FileResource` matched and its role can be seen as to group all matching `ResourceConverter.filez` together and be converted as one main destination file, whenever each source file in the gorup changes.
+Resources with an `srcMain` can have the same `dstFilename` and are best to be kept as FileResource (and not for instance TextResource that reads the text content), since all `import 'otherstyle.less'` happens outside the control of uRequire and it would be pointless.

+Since uRequire 0.7.0 ResourceConverter authors don't need to add any special `srcMain` sauce, it works out of the box.

 _____
 ### TextResource extends FileResource